 D16 Coffee is a specialty coffee shop located in the Diocletian’s Palace.
 Their offer consists of various specialty coffee drinks as well as croissants and cookies.
 This summer they will also add sandwiches to their menu.

-The space is not overly large, with several smaller tables to sit at, but is still comfortable.
+Their two indoor spaces are not overly large, with several tables to sit at, but are both comfortable.
 D16 team also has a larger table set up specifically with digital nomads in mind which has power outlets close by for charging your devices.

 Location: Dominisova 16

 KaKantun is a specialty coffee and gin bar settled near the Golden Gates of Diocletian’s Palace.
 This combination might sound strange at first, but it is not so.
-You basically get 2 for 1: a place to do some work with a nice cup of coffee during the day, and a place to chill with a gin cocktail during the evening.
+At KaKantun you get 2 for 1: a place to do some work with a nice cup of coffee during the day, and a place to chill with a gin cocktail during the evening.
 They have both indoor and outdoor seating areas, so you’re welcome to choose your preferred spot.